samuelsholib/note-taker/README.md

 # note-taker
-This is going to be a note taker of my style.
+It is a note taker built using node_js and express_js